 A classic dish that’s surprisingly affordable, impress your flatmates and fill your belly with this delicious bowl of creamy, cheesy goodness.
 Another great winter warmer, give this a go when the temperature dips.

-Tried these recipes and liked what you’ve tasted?
-Be sure to check out the rest of The Stu Festival’s videos for more great meals!
+After more inspo?
+Check out the rest of The Stu Festival’s videos for more great meals!
 There’s plenty on the menu, from chicken stir fry and lamb korma to sweet treats like red velvet cake and banana bread.
 Explore what’s there and add some more student food essentials to your repertoire.

 Accompaniments and extras

 Looking for a few more servings of student foodie goodness?
 Check out some of the other recipe guides on the Nido blog for more meal ideas, cooking for different occasions throughout the year, and tips on healthier eating.
-Here’s a few to get you started: